Essentially Ellington High School Jazz Band Competition and Festival

-The Essentially Ellington High School Jazz Band Competition & Festival is an annual high school jazz festival and competition that takes place every May at Jazz at Lincoln Center in New York City.
+The Essentially Ellington High School Jazz Band Competition & Festival, often shortened to Essentially Ellington or just EE, is an annual high school jazz festival and competition that takes place at Jazz at Lincoln Center in New York City.
 The festival is aimed at encouraging young musicians to play music by Duke Ellington and other jazz musicians.

 Process

-Every year Jazz at Lincoln Center transcribes arrangements of Ellington's music and sends them to participating high school band directors in the U.S. and Canada.
-During the year, band directors are sent a newsletter and given access to online educational materials to help with the arrangements.
-Students can email Jazz at Lincoln Center for help and send recordings of their band's finished performances to the Center for evaluation.
-These recordings can also count as applications to the Essentially Ellington High School Jazz Band Competition & Festival in New York City.
-Fifteen top bands are invited to the festival, which occurs every May at Frederick Rose Hall in Jazz at Lincoln Center.
-The festivals ends with an awards ceremony for the top three bands, then a concert by the Jazz at Lincoln Center Orchestra led by Wynton Marsalis.
+Every year, Jazz at Lincoln Center transcribes arrangements and compositions by Duke Ellington and sends them to participating high school and community jazz band directors across the United States and Canada.
+During the year, band directors are sent a newsletter and given access to online educational materials relevant to the Ellington and his music.
+Directors can send recordings of their band's finished performances to Jazz at Lincoln Center for evaluation.
+These recordings can count as applications to the Essentially Ellington High School Jazz Band Competition & Festival in New York City, though a non-competitive, comments-only option is also offered.
+Fifteen top bands are invited to compete in the festival, occurring every May at Jazz at Lincoln Center's Frederick P. Rose Hall.

-In 2013 a new selection process was introduced, under which the top three bands from five national regions compete in New York City.
-Another major change made that year was the opening up of the main competition to allow conglomerate bands (extra-curricular bands composed of students from more than one school, often sponsored by local performing arts organizations) to compete directly with the bands affiliated with schools, instead of one conglomerate band being chosen to appear outside the competition as a special guest in an exhibition performance, as was the case previously.